x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 >[!Note]
 >In you have already removed Exchange Server or never had an Exchange Server to start with, Set-Remotedomain and New-RemoteDomain cmdlets can be accessed via Microsoft.Exchange.Management.PowerShell.E2010 snapin.
 Add the snapin before using the Set-RemoteDomain or New-RemoteDomain cmdlets.

 3. [Install the Exchange Management Tools](https://docs.microsoft.com/exchange/plan-and-deploy/post-installation-tasks/install-management-tools) role using the Exchange Server 2019 April 2020 Cumulative Update Setup.
-The updated tools can be installed on any domain-joined computer in an Exchange organization, and can be used in organizations running Exchange Server 2013, Exchange Server 2016, and/or Exchange Server 2019.
+The updated tools can be installed on any domain-joined computer in an Exchange organization.
+It can be used in organizations running Exchange Server 2013, Exchange Server 2016, and/or Exchange Server 2019.

 >[!Note]
 >Installing the updated Exchange Management Tools in an environment with only Exchange 2013 and/or Exchange 2016 will upgrade the Exchange organization to Exchange Server 2019, and it will perform an AD schema update.
 If you have a large AD deployment, or if a separate team manages AD, use the steps [here](https://docs.microsoft.com/Exchange/plan-and-deploy/prepare-ad-and-domains) to perform the schema update.